ddnowicki/zakupek-api/.ai/api-plan.md

   - ASP.NET Core JWT middleware is used for authentication and authorization.
   - HTTPS is enforced to secure token transmission.
   - Token expiration is set to a reasonable period for security.
+  - User identity is extracted from the token for authorization checks against resources.

 ## 4. Validation and Business Logic
 - **Validation Rules:**